Kushagra2009-star/My-Buddy/README.md

 # My-Buddy

 The web app that act as a smart authentic buddy to a student and help them to organise their goals and daily tasks to be productive

 ## What inspire me to do built this

 I am also an student i always found difficulty to make my timetable or schedule my day for productivty sometimes i follow and sometimes i just forget about my schedule.
 I wonder how my other friends manage thier day for better productivity.
 Whenever i sit to make notes on my laptop or notebook i usually got frustated from finding key notes and screenshots that are important for me and then i started interviewing my friends and gathering information about their daily routine and diificulty they faced and i conclude that i was not alone this is almost every student's problem, at that time i think what if there would be my one persnal buddy that keep these things sorted and clean for me and my friends and **BOOM**💥 my brain cells click and said let's make this happen

 # Why this is best for students

-MY Buddy is an amazing application design by a student for the student who suffer to manage their timetable or organize thier days like i have suffered as n high school student but naw tough days are over i have built this web application in such a way that a student can organize, make their task, make notes, add screenshots/vedios, upload files on a same dashboard and here is the twist most of the student like to share these things with friends or like to study in a group so i have given them an option to invite other people to thier dashboard so they dont feel lonenly they can do homework, make notes and a daily planner together this make study a lot more fun instead of stress
+MY Buddy is an amazing application design by a student for the student who suffer to manage their timetable or organize thier days like i have suffered as n high school student but naw tough days are over i have built this web application in such a way that a student can organize, make their task, make notes, add screenshots/vedios, upload files on a same dashboard and here is the twist most of the student like to share these things with friends or like to study in a group so i have given them an option to add collaborators to thier dashboard so they dont feel lonenly they can do homework, make notes and a daily planner together this make study a lot more fun instead of stress

 ## Technologies and languages used

 * HTML5
 * CSS3